 In the world of bankruptcy law, there is a controversial tactic called the Texas Two-Step that, if permitted, would allow corporations to avoid practically all financial fallouts resulting from even the worst corporate negligence.
 The Texas Two-Step works by creating a subsidiary company in Texas, transferring all financial liability to that company but holding onto all valuable assets in the parent company, and then making that subsidiary file for bankruptcy.
 A wealth corporation can then direct the company holding all the liabilities to seek a “stay” in the bankruptcy court to halt all lawsuits for at least several months, but, more often than not, the freeze lasts years and years.

 This strategy is exactly what J&J is doing to try to dodge full accountability for the aftermath of selling talc powder products that tested positive for asbestos.
 Mesothelioma is a cancer caused by asbestos.
-J&J has lost a string of jury verdicts involving users of Johnson’s Baby Powder who developed mesothelioma including a $325 million verdict in the Olson case in New York City.
+J&J has lost a string of jury verdicts involving users of Johnson’s Baby Powder who developed mesothelioma including a $325 million verdict in the Olson case in New York City (this case is currently awaiting final review on appeal).
 By establishing a subsidiary in Texas called LTL, placing all settlement-related liabilities on it, and then making that company file for bankruptcy, J&J has done the Texas Two-Step tactic and froze the pending cases, at least for the time being.
 The case is currently being appealed to a higher court in an effort to dismiss the bankruptcy so the lawsuits can re-start and proceed to jury trials.

 Damage Caused by the Texas Two-Step